kolesto65/osu-picture-key-overlay/README.md

 # osu-picture-key-overlay
-Simple overlay with pictures to stream osu!
+Simple web overlay with pictures to stream osu!
 Changes picture everytime Z or X is pressed.
 Supports gif, png, jpg and basically every browser-friendly image format (trasparency work too).
+Works with OBS or any other streaming software that supports browser sources.
 Demonstation: https://youtu.be/Wsv-RTdVyQI

 How to use: